Wednesday, 30 November 2011

 3. Whenever my mom switched off the lights then ghosts, demons, Chuckie and ninjas would pop out of the ceiling and ground.

-*the creature I was afraid of was featured in Dexter's Laboratory.
-Not the scary episode where the fish died but in the G.I.R.L Squad episode when Dee Dee and her friends try to stop crime in their neighbourhood and created a mess.
-There was this shadowed guy that they followed for the whole episode.
-He was the creature.
+For reference, the creature I was afraid of came from Dexter’s Laboratory.
+It wasn’t the creepy episode where the fish died.
+It was from the G.I.R.L Squad episode, where Dee Dee and her friends try to fight crime in their neighborhood and end up making a mess.
+There was this shadowy figure they followed for the entire episode, and that was the creature that haunted me.

 Tuesday, 15 November 2011